 Adults: Please email email@example.com or call 631-725-0049 ex 223 and leave a voicemail.
 We also make it easy for you to browse reading sites and digital tools on our Books and Reading page for adults.

 Teens: (Grades 6-12) You can fill out a Teen Lit Kits survey to help us narrow down what you are looking for, or email us at firstname.lastname@example.org.
 We will recommend e-books based on your answers that are accessible on Hoopla or Libby/Overdrive.
 Teens also have their own Books and Reading page you can check out.

-Children: (Birth-5th grade) Parents can email the Children’s Librarian, Diana, at firstname.lastname@example.org, who will answer any inquiries you may have and provide book recommendations promptly.
+Children: (Birth-5th grade) You can fill out a Book Recommender survey to help us narrow down what you are looking for, or parents can email the Children’s Librarian, Diana, at email@example.com, who will answer any inquiries you may have and provide book recommendations promptly.
 You can also check out the Kids Books and Reading page.